The division of property between separated parties is subject to the overriding principle of what is "just and equitable" in the circumstances.

 If you have agreed how your assets and liabilities will be divided between you and your ex-partner, then it is important that you formalise your agreement to protect you and your partner from any future claims against your financial interests.

-To formalise your agreement, we can assist you in preparing a Form 11 Application for Consent Orders which is filed with the Family Court.
-Once your Application is assessed and approved, you will be issued with a Family Court Order in terms of your agreement.
+To formalise your agreement, we can assist you in preparing a Form 11 Application for Consent Orders which is filed at the Family Court.
+Your application will be assessed by a Registrar of the Court.
+If the Registrar considers your proposed division is just and equiable, an order will be extracted in terms of your order sought.

 You won’t need to attend Court and the Order will be enforceable.